-Our new revised curriculum intersects ancient history, Jewish mythology, culture, art, and social justice.
+Our curriculum intersects ancient history, Jewish mythology, culture, art, and social justice.
 It helps students understand context and make meaning from Jewish practices, and to link Jewish history with contemporary social issues.
 From the Jewish revolutions by the Maccabees to the 19th century’s Labour movements, students learn about economic justice and freedom of worship.
 On the theme of Indigeneity and migration, the students examine the Canadian context as well as that of Israel/Palestine.
 Going back to antiquity, they follow how the Jewish community evolved from the tribe to the nation to the family, and how LGBTQ2S movements continue to push that evolution.

 By practicing, planning, learning history, and brainstorming, students tackle some of the important social justice questions of our time, from the rise of xenophobic politics to the indigenous struggles against oil pipelines in Canada.
 By planting trees and re-examining the food cycle, students will connect environmental struggles to the United Jewish People’s Order other five social justice priorities and examine in an intersectional way the disproportionate way climate change affects the planet and its people.

 Each class incorporates context from the long history of the Jewish civilization, an experiential learning component, and a discussion period, driven by the socratic method.
 As educators we foster an environment of engagement and movement, embracing the multifaceted ways learning takes place.
 We encourage the students to tackle challenges from the past and the present, to put themselves in their ancestors’ shoes, and to find their own paths to what it means to be Jewish.